InfantEudora/win32_transparent/readme.md

 ### Todos Game Specific
 - [ ] Have a grid with layers, where the mouse + inverser of camera get's converted back to a coordinate.
 Maybe use some kind of overlay shader to draw a grid with the current camera settings first.
 Needs an ability to overlay shaders for a specific program.

+### TODOs Space Sim Specific

+- Goal of the game?
+Become a Type II civilication?
+Wipe out all other forms of life?
+Become the biggest?

+We need a sort of reproducable random and normal distribution generator that works the same in code, accross machines and perhaps even in shaders.
+We use a single 1k texture as a uniform noise where all our randomness comes from.
+The 'seed' value is just the starting index in this texture.

+- Now we can generate a star system with some stars and planets normally distributed according... to science?

 ### Done's
 - [x] Multisampling to a seperate FBO